Shaik-Imamuddin/profile-card/README.md

 ->it will rotate 180deg and displays About information ->along with about information i placed some social buttons like linkedin and github etc ->if we clicked on social buttons i will be navigated to the specific social profile

+# card_rotate
+-> in card_rotate project the container-card will be displayed with a image and Name.
+->if you hover on the container-card.
+->the image-box container will remain same and card container will rotate as per given degree value ->after hovering on the container then the name will be displayed